Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Experiments

 \textbf{Dataset.} In this work, we adopted the public dataset named WITS~\cite{DBLP:conf/acl/KumarKA022} for SED task.
 It is a multimodal, multi-party, Hindi-English-mixed dialogue dataset collected from the popular Indian TV show, `Sarabhai v/s Sarabhai'\footnote{\url{https://www.imdb.com/title/tt1518542/}}.
 And it consists of $2,240$ sarcastic dialogues.
 Each dialogue is associated with the corresponding utterances, video, audio, and manual annotated sarcasm explanation.
 The number of utterances ranges from $2$ to $27$ for dialogues.
 We adopted the original setting~\cite{DBLP:conf/acl/KumarKA022}, the ratio of data split for training/validation/testing sets is $8:1:1$ for experiments, resulting in $1,792$ dialogues in the training set and $224$ dialogues each in the validation and testing sets.

 \textbf{Implementation Details.} To verify the effectiveness of our method in different backbones, following the backbone settings of $\textbf{MAF-TAV}_B$ and $\textbf{MAF-TAV}_M$~\cite{DBLP:conf/acl/KumarKA022}, we also adopt BART-base\footnote{\url{https://huggingface.co/facebook/bart-base}.} and mbart-large-50-many-to-many-mmt\footnote{\url{https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt}.} as the backbone of our model, respectively.
 Following the original setting~\cite{DBLP:conf/aaai/KumarMA023}, the total number of tokens for the input text, \ie $N$, is unified to $480$ by padding or truncation operations.
 The feature dimension $d_a$, $d_v$, $d$ and $D$ of the audio, video, concatenated feature $\mathbf{J}$ and the encoded representation matrix $\mathbf{H}$ are set to $512$, $512$, $1024$ and $768$, respectively.
 In addition, the resampled clip size $N_c$ of the video and audio clips is fixed to $8$.
 We used AdamW~\cite{DBLP:journals/corr/abs-1711-05101} as the optimizer and set the learning rate of GCNs to $10e$-$4$ and that of the BART to $5e$-$5$.
 The batch size is set to $16$ and the maximum number of epochs for model training is set to $60$.
+Fig.~\ref{fig:loss} visualizes the training process, where the training loss steadily decreases with minor fluctuations until the best performance is achieved.
 Following the previous work~\cite{DBLP:conf/acl/KumarKA022}, we employed \mbox{BLEU-1}, \mbox{BLEU-2}, \mbox{BLEU-3}, \mbox{BLEU-4}~\cite{DBLP:conf/acl/PapineniRWZ02}, \mbox{ROUGE-1}, \mbox{ROUGE-2}, \mbox{ROUGE-L}~\cite{Lin2004ROUGEAP}, METEOR~\cite{DBLP:conf/coling/BabanejadDAP20}, BERT-Score~\cite{DBLP:conf/iclr/ZhangKWWA20} to evaluate the performance of sarcasm explanation generation models.
 For all the metrics, the larger the better.